cit30900/gpa_calculator_start/README.md

 ## Hints
 * **Remember the importance of variable scope.** Your program should not include any "global" variables.
 Any information needed by a function should be passed into that function.

+## Submission Instructions
+To submit, simply attach your `index.py` file to the Assignments tool in Canvas.

 ## Example
 An animated .gif file with a working solution appears below.